 The content Code School offers is very comprehensive for each learning path.
-The quality of the video lectures is really high and the instructors do a great job at explaining things so that even a total newbie can understand them.
-And they do it with a good sense of humor!
+The quality of the video lectures is excellent and the instructors do a great job at explaining things so that even a total newbie can understand them.
+And they do it with a good sense of humour!
 Moreover, the visual look and the design of each individual path are really impressive and polished.

 edX offers a wide variety of real, university-level courses, some of which are from MIT and Harvard.
 Needless to say, the quality of the lectures is outstanding, with some of the best professors in the world teaching you how computers work and how you can make them do what you want.